askomics/flaskomics/docs/data.md

 - End
 - Any attribute in the "attributes" column ("Parents" and "Derives_from" will be converted in relations)

+!!! info
+    All entities extracted from GFF files are *FALDO entities*, and will be linked implicitly with the *included_in* relation.

 # BED files

-BED files will be transformed in entities (the default entity name will be the file name, but it can be customized).
+Each BED file will be integrated into one entity (the default entity name will be the file name, but it can be customized).

 Extracted attributes are the following :